vvroul/vvroul/README.md

 - :video_game:  a story driven turn based RPG called "For Her"

-- :gem: : an exploration game about collecting and cleansing crystals
+- :gem: : an exploration game about collecting and cleansing crystals called "Land of Crystals"

 - :hamster:  a virtual pet game called "RevivePet"